Cooperative Matching Funds

 For the progress review, ACWI established a Task Force representing a cross section of CWP cooperators and stakeholders.
 The Task Force examined documents, statistics, and reports to assess progress in implementing each of the recommendations of the 1999 Task Force.
 The final report of the 2004-20 Task Force was approved by ACWI in January 2006.
 An excerpt follows:

-“Significant progress has been made by the USGS since the release of the 1999 Cooperative Water Program Task Force report.
+“Significant progress has been made by the USGS since the release of the 1999 Cooperative Matching Funds Program Task Force report.
 Although the total number of water monitoring stations is slightly lower now than in past years, the number of stations across the country for which real-time water resources monitoring data are available is significantly higher, which has been of great benefit to water users, water managers and the general public.
 Furthermore, in the few years since the Task Force report was released, data quality has improved, due in part to the ability of the new telemetry equipment to help identify faults in a timely manner and the advent and use of acoustic technology.

 Of the 59 recommendations made in the 1999 Task Force report, most have either been adopted by USGS or are in various stages of planning or implementation.
 Recommendations where the USGS is not in total agreement, or the present Task Force felt that insufficient progress had been made are discussed in this report.
 Recommendations that need special attention or may involve a change in USGS philosophy are also given special attention…”